rust-lang/libm/CONTRIBUTING.md

   have any external dependencies (other than `core` itself).

-- Only use relative imports within the `math` directory / module, e.g. `use self::fabs::fabs` or `use super::isnanf`.
+- Only use relative imports within the `math` directory / module, e.g. `use self::fabs::fabs` or `use super::fabsf`.
 Absolute imports from core are OK, e.g. `use core::u64`.

 - To reinterpret a float as an integer use the `to_bits` method.
 The MUSL code uses the `GET_FLOAT_WORD` macro, or a union, to do this operation.